 Move the cursor to the Current Savings text box and type your current retirement savings: for example, if you have some IRA money or you’ve accumulated a balance in an employer-sponsored 401(k) account.
 Don’t worry if you don’t have anything saved — most people don’t.

 Enter the annual yield that you expect your retirement savings to earn.

 Move the cursor to the Annual Yield text box and type the percent.
-In the little example shown, the annual yield is 9 percent.
-This is slightly less than the average return that the stock market produces over long periods of time.
+9 percent is slightly less than the average return that the stock market produces over long periods of time.